 Abhi Veerakumarasivam (Chair) – Abhi is a Professor of Genetics at the Institute for Healthcare Development, Sunway University, Malaysia.
 He is also currently the Chairman of the Young Scientists Network – Academy of Sciences Malaysia (YSN – ASM).
 He sits on many national and regional committees and studies that support the promotion of science.

 Hammad Mehmood Cheema – Hammad is currently the Head of Department at the Research Institute for Microwave and Millimeter-Wave Studies, National University of Sciences and Technology (NUST), Islamabad, Pakistan.
 He also provides scientific advice to the Ministry of Science and Technology, Ministry of Information Technology and also the Higher Education Commission, Pakistan.

-Kavita Shah – Kavita is the Director of the Institute of Environment and Sustainable Development (IESD) and a Professor of Environmental Science at the Banaras Hindu University, India.
+Kavita Shah – Kavita is the Professor and Coordinator, Mahamana Centre for Ganga River Development & Water Resource Management, Institute of Environment and Sustainable Development, Banaras Hindu University.
 She has been actively involved with community and has been part of the decision-making bodies of the Government of India for many important projects.